 – Wearing shoes indoors: No need to ask!
 You should take off your shoes in almost every house in Iran!

-– Taking photos from people without their permission.
+– Taking photos of people without their permission.

-– Handshaking with people from the opposite sex in public.
+– Handshaking with people of the opposite sex in public.

 13-Visiting religious sites

-– Women should be wearing their Islamic hijab (wearing Chador it is obligatory in mosques) and men with shorts are not allowed to enter religious places.
+– Women should be wearing their Islamic hijab (wearing a Chador is obligatory in mosques) and men with shorts are not allowed to enter religious places (Iran religious tour)

 – Dancing, singing, shouting, and similar behaviors are consumed as disrespect.

 You might be curious about different things taking place in Iran and how people feel about it.
-Even if you start to talk about political issues people are not going to stop you or they might start the conversation themselves, but keep in mind that any kind of criticize can easily offend their strong nationalism inside!
-I recommend to keep the trip cool and avoid talking politics.
+Even if you start to talk about political issues people are not going to stop you or they might start the conversation themselves, but keep in mind that any kind of criticism can easily offend their strong nationalism inside!
+I recommend keeping the trip cool and avoiding talking politics.